LawrenceLoz/FormulaShare-DX/README.md

 # FormulaShare, apex sharing for admins

 Click-and-configure rules to share records based on related data.
-Now published as a free managed package on the AppExchange: https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1
+FormulaShare is also published as a free managed package on the AppExchange: https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1.
+As of September 2020, the managed package is installed and active in 44 Enterprise, Unlimited and Professional production orgs (excludes sandboxes and developer edition orgs).

 Salesforce provides great in-platform options for sharing records - ownership based, criteria based, manual sharing and apex sharing.
 But there's a key feature missing - sharing to users identified through related data.